AdrienPlacais/LightWin/docs/manual/installation.cython.rst

 2. Compiling Cython modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some parts of LightWin, in particular the `Envelope1D` module, have Cython-optimized code that need to be optimized.
+Some parts of LightWin, in particular the :class:`.Envelope1D` beam calculator, have Cython-optimized code that need to be optimized.
 Follow this steps to compile the modules:

  1. Navigate to the `LightWin` base directory: